-- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Unscrew the oil filler cap (OFP). - Fill up to the upper level of the target circle of the oil sight glasses (OSG) or middle of the oil sight glass (Booster). - Make sure that the oil level still lies in the target circle or between the MIN and MAX markings (Booster) on the oil sight glasses. - Make sure that the seals of the filler cap are not damaged and that they sit properly.
-Replace them if necessary.
-Screw on the filler cap again.
+- Fill in oil up to the top of the target circle of the oil sight glasses. - Make sure that the oil level is in the top of target circle of the oil sight glasses. - Make sure that the seals of the filler cap are not damaged and that they sit properly.
+Replace them if necessary. - Screw on the filler cap again.